mikeycattell/michaelcattell/_posts/2019-07-23-weeknotes-no5.markdown

 A need to get design involved into the team more, and decisions made in the open, we decided to start by sharing the findings from UR sessions to validate reasons why we must look at things and we have users!

 <strong>Good things</strong><br>
-Shared my <a href="https://michaelcattell.com/2019/07/17/things-learned-in-first-month-atDWP.html" title="a blog post</a> I wrote about my first month in DWP">blog post</a>: to an incredible response!
-Very happy that everyone agrees, and supports!
+Shared my <a href="https://michaelcattell.com/2019/07/17/things-learned-in-first-month-atDWP.html" title="a blog post</a> I wrote about my first month in DWP">"Things I’ve learned in my first month at DWP"</a> blog post to an incredible response, really imprssed and happy with the support!

 <strong>Learned things</strong><br>
-Something clicked this week, and I found my old self - a passionate designer who wants to include everyone in the journey and make design forefront, whilst challenging everyone and everything (including my own work).
+Something clicked this week, and I found my old self - a passionate designer who wants to include everyone in the journey and make design the fore-front, whilst challenging everyone and everything (including my own work).

 <strong>Difficulties</strong><br>
 Dealing with a wobble is tough to get over, but it was a wobble that I needed.
 Having teammates who support you during this wobble and provide an ear to shout in is incredible and I'll forever appreciate things like this.
-<i>I will be writing a post about this in the future</i>
+<br><em>I will be writing a post about this in the future</em>

 <strong>Achievements</strong><br>
 Planning, planning planning.
 I managed to plan my approach to assist in design decisions and it felt great, bringing alongside everyone else is the next mission (outside of the design team).